subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/01.get-to-know/docs.md

 The features and functionalities in Bazaar are organized in two main menus: Tools and Account.

 ### Tools menu
-Access Bazaar features such as peer selection, creation of environments, blueprint installation, and peer tracking.
+Access Bazaar features such as peer selection, creation of environments, application installation, and peer tracking.

 ![Tools menu](bazaar-menu-tools.png)